How to protect an app idea?

 When your app is ready to launch, make sure that it is published from the official account of the company.
 That no employees or investors publish your application from their pages without mentioning your copyright.
 Any materials posted on the Internet and in the media must be published on behalf of the company.

-Can you patent the mobile app idea?
+Can you patent an app idea?

 Under patent law, it is very difficult to patent just one idea.
 There are very few exceptions to this rule.
 Ideas are not protected by intellectual property rights in any country.
 The implementation of this idea, specific calculations, improvements, or functioning inventions is protected.